nemanjasvilarov/nemanjasvilarov/README.md

 <details>
   <summary><h3>My Coding Journey :computer:</h3></summary>
   My passion for programming started in highschool.
 The first programming language that intruduced me to programming was C. I knew that programming was my call and    that is why I joined university.
 Since then I had an opportunity to code in many programming languages.
 I've worked in C, Assembly, C++, C#, PHP, Java, JavaScript, and Python.
 Java was the language that help me understand OOP, and it was the first language that I wanted to explore in more depth.
-After Java I started to explore C# which led me to applay for an internship in .Net.
+After Java I started to explore C# which led me to apply for an internship in .Net.
 Project that I had to complete during the internship was full stack web app written in .Net and React.
 React was a little tougher for me because my JavaScript was a little rusty at the time.
 After the internship I wanted to know more about JavaScript.
 I started my JavaScript journey, and I must admit I feel in love with the language.
 In the last year I've learned JavaScript, Node, and React.
-Web development became my passion and I can't wait to see what's next in store for me.
+I can't wait to see what's next in store for me.
 </details>